Suzanna-Linn/slua/docs/classes.md

 ## Classes

-New series of **SLua classes** starting in January 2026.
+New series of **SLua classes** starting in May 2026.
 SLua has arrived to the main grid!
 Time to start the new year learning or improving it!

 And going on with the **Study Groups**, now in the main grid!
 Builders Brewery's regions have SLua, no need to go to the SLua regions.